Skip to content

 Reward: Indra Fruit (5% chance), 5,000+ fragments

-Why Indra is special Indra was added in Update 31 and is the highest-difficulty raid in Blox Fruits as of April 2026.
-The drop pool includes Indra fruit (a top-3 PvP fruit) and the Rengoku sword (top-2 sword in 2026 trading values).
+Indra was added in Update 31 and is the highest-difficulty raid in Blox Fruits as of April 2026.
+The drop pool includes Indra fruit — a top-3 PvP fruit — and the Rengoku sword, which sits at top-2 in 2026 trading values.
+The chip is event-locked so when it's available, you run it as much as possible.

 Universal raid timing strategy

 1. 1Don't burn cooldowns on trash.
-Every raid has a boss phase; if you're empty when the boss spawns, you fail.
+Every raid has a boss phase.
+If you arrive empty, you fail.
+Full stop.

-2. 2Pace through the stages.
-Most raids have a 30-minute total timer but per-stage timers around 4-5 minutes.
-If you're at 60% time on stage 2, you're behind — adjust pacing.
+2. 2Watch the stage timer.
+Most raids have a 30-minute total timer but per-stage timers around 4 to 5 minutes.
+If you're at 60% time on stage 2, you're behind — push pace.

-3. 3Coordinate with party.
-Voice chat (or quick callouts in chat) save runs.
+3. 3Coordinate with your party.
 Calling out boss spawns and CC timing prevents wasted bursts.
+You don't need voice chat — quick callouts in text chat save runs regularly.

 Awakening fragment math